-C. A was this exercise helpful for Are there any behaviors that or teen has displaye ed that concern you?
+C C. Are there any behaviors that your adolescent or teen has displayed that concern you?

-eflect ion:
+Refle ction:

-) G Group discussion notes:
+O Group discussion notes:

 Part 1 (Psychoeducation): Problems Associated with Mental Health Interaction and Discussion Questions - Depression

 Familiarizing yourself with the signs and symptoms of different mental health concerns that are common in adolescence may help you determine when to seek help for your child.